farrelleoin93/unum-challenge/README.md

 ---

 1. The user should be able to add a number in a text field and also should be able to add and remove extra text fields.
-2. When the user should have a button to calculate the numbers from the text fields.
+2. There should be a button to calculate the numbers from the text fields.
 3. When the user clicks the button to calculate the numbers a table should appear with the list of numbers, minimum, maximum and average number displayed.
 4. The user should be able to add another set of numbers after they calculate the first set.
 5. The text fields should be cleared each time numbers are calculated.